 - Chia Seeds (little purple bag, around $5)

 - Maple Syrup, Grade A and B are priced similarly and there is a Vermont-only bottle available.

 Dried Fruits and Nuts

 - Raw Sunflower Seeds

 - Sundried Tomatoes, NOT in oil, in a baggie (these are sometimes with dried fruit, sometimes with canned tomatoes)

 - Check bags of nuts and dried fruits; Trader Joe’s is now labeling many products with the voluntary, “Made on shared equipment” or “Made in a shared facility” statements to many products and those can contain wheat.
 Always read labels.

 Sweet Treats and Cookies

 Trader Joe’s has a No Gluten Ingredients Used list on their website.
 My list is not intended to provide a comprehensive list of all gluten-free products in the store, just the ones I use most.
+It is up to date BASED ON THE PUBLISHING DATE.
+Because ingredients and suppliers change frequently, as well as suppliers being regionally specific with Trader Joe’s, I have done my best BUT you are responsible for reading labels and making your own buying decisions.
+Try as I may, items change quickly so you must read labels.
 I hope this is a good resource for those of you cooking the recipes I share here on my blog and also those who attend my classes.
 When I first made dietary modifications, knowing where to get the goods was really helpful to me and I hope this helps you!
 Shop on, happy eaters…